Domestic Road

 The Domestic Road, also known as the Domestic Airport Road, is a 1.171 km major road in Pasay, Metro Manila, Philippines that links Andrews Avenue from the north to the NAIA Road in the south.
-It forms the short northwestern perimeter of Ninoy Aquino International Airport (NAIA) and its alignment is north–south running parallel to Roxas Boulevard and the NAIA Expressway located above Electrical Road to the west.
-It is named after NAIA Terminal 4, also known as Manila Domestic Airport, which is located along the road.
+It forms the short northwestern perimeter of Ninoy Aquino International Airport (NAIA), and its alignment is north–south running parallel to Roxas Boulevard and the NAIA Expressway above Electrical Road to the west.
+It is named after NAIA Terminal 4, also known as Manila Domestic Airport, found along the road until 2025.
 Also located on this short road are the Cebu Pacific Airlines Operation Center, Airlink International Aviation School, Salem Commercial Complex and a Park N' Fly.